awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/monorepo/README.md

         - Select a **Package Manager** (for TypeScript code only).
 You can choose from BUN, PNPM, YARN_BERRY, or NPM.
 3. Click **Create project** to create your monorepo project.
 This will create the root level project that manages interdependencies between projects within the monorepo, provides build caching and dependency visualization.

 **Note**: This blueprint only generates the foundations of the project.
-To create a workable website using the blueprint, you will need to add other PDK blueprints such as [Type Safe API](/blueprints/type-safe-api/README.md), [Website](/blueprints/cloudscape-react-website/README.md), [Infrastructure](/blueprints/infra/README.md) or [DevOps](/blueprints/devops/README.md) to create a full-stack application.
+To create a workable website using the blueprint, you will need to add other PDK blueprints such as Type Safe API, Website, Infrastructure, or DevOps to create a full-stack application.

 ## Project resources